-The mtDNA haplogroup allocation of Munda speakers is similar to Dravidian and Indo-Europeans of the Indian subcontinent (Basu et al. 2003; Metspalu et al. 2004; Chaubey et al. 2007; Chaubey et al. 2008a,b; Thangaraj et al. 2009).
-We carried out a high resolution analysis of those haplogroups of Munda speakers which account for >4% of their maternal gene pool.
-All the seven maternal haplogroups found frequently in Munda speakers are autochthonous to India (Supplementary Figure 5) (Chandrasekar et al. 2009) and references therein), accounting altogether, for 57% of the maternal gene pool of present Munda speakers.
-The extensive analysis of these haplogroups revealed relatively recent sharing of most recent common ancestors within these groups between AA and non-AA speakers (MRCA), suggestive of admixture; a similar result was observed recently for hg R7, which is the most frequent among these in AA speakers (Chaubey et al. 2008b).
-The mtDNA lineages of Munda speakers do not cluster in basal parts of the tree (to founder haplogroups M, N or R), but are spread among the derived branches that date to <10KYA (Supplementary Figure 5), suggests that the mtDNA diversity found in contemporary Munda speakers is the result of admixture from neighboring populations of India.
-In sharp contrast, among the geographically proximate Khasi-Aslian speaking Khasi population, approximately one third of the mtDNA lineages have Southeast Asian ancestry (Figure 2 and Table 2).
+The mtDNA haplogroup allocation of Munda speakers is similar to Dravidian and Indo-Europeans of the Indian subcontinent (Basu et al. 2003; Metspalu et al. 2004; Chaubey et al. 2007; Chaubey, Metspalu, et al. 2008; Chaubey, Karmin, et al. 2008; Thangaraj et al. 2009).
+We carried out a high-resolution analysis of those haplogroups of Munda speakers, which account for >4% of their maternal gene pool.
+All the seven maternal haplogroups found frequently in Munda speakers are autochthonous to India (supplementary fig. S5, Supplementary Material online) (Chandrasekar et al. 2009) and references therein, accounting altogether for 57% of the maternal gene pool of present Munda speakers.
+The extensive analysis of these haplogroups revealed relatively recent sharing of most recent common ancestors within these groups between AA and non-AA speakers (MRCA), suggestive of admixture; a similar result was observed recently for hg R7, which is the most frequent among these in AA speakers (Chaubey, Karmin, et al. 2008).
+The mtDNA lineages of Munda speakers do not cluster in basal parts of the tree (to founder haplogroups M, N, or R) but are spread among the derived branches that date to <10KYA (Supplementary fig. S5, Supplementary Material online) suggests that the mtDNA diversity found in contemporary Munda speakers is the result of admixture from neighboring populations of India.

+In sharp contrast, among the geographically proximate Khasi-Aslian-speaking Khasi population, approximately one-third of the mtDNA lineages have southeast Asian ancestry (Fig. 2 and table 2).
 Notably, the Khasi are known historically to have been matrilocal.
-This pattern of sexspecific gene flow is perhaps not unexpected considering the patrilocality that most Munda speaking groups practice today.
-Previous studies, though, have noted that the genetic effect of patrilocal practice in India is significantly different from Southeast Asia due to different degrees of permeability in the marital boundaries (Kumar et al. 2006).
+This pattern of sexspecific gene flow is perhaps not unexpected considering the patrilocality that most Munda-speaking groups practice today.
+Previous studies, though, have noted that the genetic effect of patrilocal practice in India is significantly different from southeast Asia due to different degrees of permeability in the marital boundaries (Kumar et al. 2006).